 - Kidani Village Review (Animal Kingdom Villas)

 Are you planning a stay at Walt Disney World?
 Then, make sure to browse all of our Disney Resort Reviews!

-For more Disney World Resorts at Christmas, try these:
+For more Christmas at Walt Disney World, try these:

 - Christmas at Disney’s Grand Floridian

 - Christmas at Disney’s Beach and Yacht Club

 - Christmas at Disney’s Boardwalk Resort

 What are your thoughts on Christmas at Disney’s Animal Kingdom Lodge?
 Have you ever visited the hotel?
 If so, did you visit during Christmas to see the tree?